Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.02.29

-- [ ] Check node write speed on `delta`. → Ran into error when trying to update packages to most recent main commit. [[Apptainer|dendron://torchcell/database.apptainer]]
+- 🔲 Check node write speed on `delta`. → Ran into error when trying to update packages to most recent main commit. [[Apptainer|dendron://torchcell/database.apptainer]]
-- [ ] We have multiple `.bashrc` that are competing with apptainer and the base env on delta... fix this
+- 🔲 We have multiple `.bashrc` that are competing with apptainer and the base env on delta... fix this → [[user.mjvolk3.torchcell.tasks.future#future]]

 ## 2024.02.28

-What is going on here ? what could the following text mean?

-[x] Rewrite `SmfCostanzo2016Adapter` `_get_experiment_nodes` to use the data loader with chunking from `DmfCostanzo2016Adapter`. → Now we can control the number of workers dedicated to IO and the number dedicated to multiprocessing within the function.
-This chunking method also reduces memory overhead by controlling chunk size.
+- [x] Rewrite `SmfCostanzo2016Adapter` `_get_experiment_nodes` to use the data loader with chunking from `DmfCostanzo2016Adapter`. → [[2024.02.28 - Database Chunking Method|dendron://torchcell/database.chunking#20240228---database-chunking-method]]
-The text is describing a programming task or update involving the modification of a function named `_get_experiment_nodes` in a software component referred to as `SmfCostanzo2016Adapter`.

-The purpose of this modification is to enable the function to utilize a data loader that incorporates a chunking technique borrowed from another component named `DmfCostanzo2016Adapter`.
-This adjustment allows for better management of resources when the function is executed.
-Specifically, it makes it possible to specify and control the number of worker processes allocated for input/output operations (IO) and the number allocated for multiprocessing tasks separately.
-Additionally, by using chunking to handle data in smaller, more manageable pieces, the update aims to reduce the memory overhead associated with processing large datasets at once.

 - [x] Rewrite `SmfCostanzo2016Adapter` `_get_experiment_nodes` to use the data loader with chunking from `DmfCostanzo2016Adapter`. → Now we can control the number of workers dedicated to IO and the number dedicated to multiprocessing within the function.
 This chunking method also reduces memory overhead by controlling chunk size.
 - [x] Remove index from experiment nodes because it will likely get jumbled anyway. → can possibly recover this or find index later through lmdb. sha in key value possibly.
 - [x] Abstract the chunking, and data loading logic for nodes in `SmfCostanzo2016Adapter`. → This is general enough where it should be reusable for other classes.
 Ideally this will tie directly in with the data models so we can reuse across all datasets.

-- [ ] Check node write speed on `delta`.
+- 🔲 Check node write speed on `delta`.

-- [ ] Abstract the chunking, and data loading logic for edges in `SmfCostanzo2016Adapter`.
+- 🔲 Abstract the chunking, and data loading logic for edges in `SmfCostanzo2016Adapter`.

-- [ ] change `data.reference.reference_environment` to `data.reference.environment`
+- 🔲 change `data.reference.reference_environment` to `data.reference.environment`

-- [ ] Local

-- [ ] Rewrite `SmfCostanzo2016Adapter` to use data loader on all `getters`.
+- 🔲 Rewrite `SmfCostanzo2016Adapter` to use data loader on all `getters`.
-- [ ] Rewrite `DmfCostanzo2016Adapter` to use data loader on all `getters`.
+- 🔲 Rewrite `DmfCostanzo2016Adapter` to use data loader on all `getters`.
 This will be the ultimate test to see if the speed is up to snuff.

-- [ ] With chunking I forgot that we can no longer deal with deduplication which voids old tests.
+- 🔲 With chunking I forgot that we can no longer deal with deduplication which voids old tests.
 Not sure If we can somehow rework this in. 🧠 brainstorm a bit.

-- [ ] Test `SmfCostanzo2016Adapter` times to write data on `Delta`.
+- 🔲 Test `SmfCostanzo2016Adapter` times to write data on `Delta`.
 Do this from no dataset so we can also squash the confused print statement that gives us the bash path.

-- [ ] Yield in `DmfCostanzo2016Adapter` chunking.
+- 🔲 Yield in `DmfCostanzo2016Adapter` chunking.
-- [ ] Dataset index for lmdb
+- 🔲 Dataset index for lmdb

-- [ ] Clean up tasks.
+- 🔲 Clean up tasks.
-- [ ] Docker environment variables.
+- 🔲 Docker environment variables.
-- [ ] Logging to the slurm out file.
+- 🔲 Logging to the slurm out file.

 ## 2024.02.27